FAQ

 The building’s valuable characteristics include its original preserved

-parts should be preserved as part of the design proposal.
+preserved or alternatively the most valuable parts will be preserved as part of the design entity.

 How tall will the new buildings be?